otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 a User Profile and a Prekey Profile.
 These three values create what is defined as a Prekey Ensemble.

-The public part of the shared prekey and its signature, which are essential to implementing XZDH, will be included in the published Prekey Profile.
-The signature of the shared prekey must be published in order to be deniable as it is created using the participant's long term keys.
+The public part of the Shared Prekey and its signature, which are essential to implementing XZDH, will be included in the published Prekey Profile.
+The signature of the Shared Prekey must be published in order to be deniable as it is created using the participant's long term keys.

 A Non-interactive Auth Message has the format: